SH 119 First and Final Mile:

 Read more about the First and Final Mile Study.

-The bikeway will be physically separated from the SH 119 roadway and feature underpasses or protected signal phasing for pedestrians and bicyclists where bikeway crosses major intersecting roads.
+The bikeway will be physically separated from the CO 119 roadway and feature underpasses or protected signal phasing for pedestrians and bicyclists where bikeway crosses major intersecting roads.

-The bikeway will also connect to the SH 119 BRT stations, which will allow commuters to easily connect to public transportation.
+The bikeway will also connect to the CO 119 BRT stations, which will allow commuters to easily connect to public transportation.

 Currently, the County is hiring a consultant to complete the design.